Farm Night Dinner Parties!

-Fresh-from-our-fields organic, vegetarian food, grown and catered with love by our family Earth Sky Time Farm in Manchester Vermont.
+Fresh-from-our-fields organic, vegetarian food, grown and catered with love by our family Farm.

-Live music, dancing, artisanal cocktails and al fresco dining with the best views in Vermont.
+Live music, dancing, artisanal cocktails. al fresco dining with the best views in Vermont.

 Farm Night Lodging Package

-Our brother Oliver met his wife Bonnie when he went to Cornell Ag school.
-Together, they turned our childhood home into Earth Sky Time Farm, a thriving organic farm staffed by an international crew of idealist young farmers and bakers who care about sustainability, community and the environment.
+Oliver Levis and his wife Bonnie turned our childhood homestead into Earth Sky Time Farm, a thriving organic farm staffed by an international crew of idealist young farmers and bakers who care about sustainability, community and the environment.

 June 13: Woven Collective

 A soulful band of folks who travel the world seeking alternative living solutions (work/trades, DIY initiatives, sustainable architecture, fresh food, etc.).
 We hope to launch first a blog, then an online community for those interested in maintaining a quasi nomadic lifestyle while still contributing, living comfortably, and gaining practical skills.
 Our music swings from kickin' and alive to mellow and introspective.
 We love fun, real food, and infusing our audiences with creative energy.

 Best pals croonin' country, oldies, and sassy originals.
 The Franklin County Sweethearts began in May 2016, when best friends Lexi Weege, Madeline LaPorte, and Tom LeBeau decided to form a trio.
 Bringing with them a lifelong love and appreciation for classic country, honky-tonk, country rock, and the harmonies of such groups as the Beatles and the Everly Brothers, the Sweethearts surprise and delight their audience with their selection of material.
 With the recent addition of AJ "Big Sal" Del Negro on bass and "Doc" Benoit drums, the Franklin County Sweethearts will get you dancing, laughing, singing, swooning, and remembering when.